 If you are enjoying this episode and would like to be part of my crew of teachers who get access to regular advice and tips from me, a few special sessions every year, and more, visit pianopantry.com/patreon to join.
 A special thanks to supporter Jenny Focht, a teacher from Minnesota, for being a great teacher friend, and cheerleader of this work.

-The sixth and final thing that’s clicking for me right now is the mindset I’m using for upkeep around the outside of our house.
+The sixth and final thing that’s working for me right now is the mindset I’m using for upkeep around the outside of our house.
 We have a long driveway and a good-sized property, and one thing that can easily get out of hand is weeds, especially along the driveway, parking areas, and mailbox since it’s all gravel.
 We also have some landscaping now that needs upkeep.
 So, I decided that every evening, I go out and pull 1 small bucket of weeds.
 Maybe one night it’s just around the landscaping area and another night it’s down one side of the driveway and another night it’s in the parking area in front of and around the barn where we keep tractor implements and such.
-It’s a small 1 gallon bucket, and it takes maybe 10-20 minutes.
+It’s a small 1 gallon bucket, and it takes maybe 10-20 minutes depending on how big the weeds are.
 Keeping the mindset of doing it once every day means that, since there will obviously be days I will miss, I keep up on it more easily.
 If I were to do it once a week and then miss a week then it gets out of hand even more quickly.
 Plus, your back and hands get sore if you do too much at once.

-Now, onto what’s not clicking for me right now.
+Now, onto what’s NOT working for me right now.
 These were a little harder to name but I guess that’s a good thing.
 First up is a clock to watch during lessons.
 I’ve always avoided having a clock in eyesight of my students so they don’t get fixated on it, and I’ve just watched the clock on my computer screen out of the corner of my eye or discreetly woke up my phone to check the clock.

-Middle age is roaring through, though, and it’s getting harder to see my screens until I’m ready for that next boost in my glasses prescription, I’m going to have to figure something else out.
+Middle age is roaring through, though, and it’s getting harder to see my screens so, until I’m ready for that next boost in my glasses prescription, I’m going to have to figure something else out.
 Boo.

 The second thing that a boo right now is back porch time.
 It was a chilly spring, and we’ve been gone for the past two weeks traveling to Texas for me to present at the Texas Music Teachers Conference, so we just really feel like we’ve not gotten to spend much time in that place, which we love.
 I’m hoping this next month opens up more time for both work and relaxation in my favorite space in the house.